 First, try to clear the drain using a rubber cup-style plunger.
 Bail out all but 1 to 2 inches of water in the sink, using a plastic container.

 - If the clog remains, you will now disassemble the drain trap under the sink.
 Begin by sponging out as much of the water in the sink as you can, and proceed to disassembling and clearing out the drain trap.

 Loosen the Drain Trap

 The drain trap is the J-shaped piece of pipe the connect the tailpiece of the sink drain.
 Because of the sharp bend in the trap, it is by far the most commonplace for drain clogs to occur.

 Remove the Trap

 Pull the trap straight down and drain the contents into your container.
 If you have emptied the sink completely, there should not be much water or mess falling when you remove the trap.Continue to 5 of 8 below.

 Clear the Trap

 Examine the trap carefully for debris.
 You can use a toothbrush or other small utility brush to clean it, or you can flush it with water at another sink.
 If there was a noticeable clog here, and the other drain parts seem clear, you've likely found the clog and can reassemble the drain trap now.
 If there is no sign of a clog in the trap, you will need to pursue your investigation further into the next pieces of the drain assembly.Continue to 6 of 8 below.

 Remove the Trap Arm

 Remove the Two-Part Waste

 The two-part waste pipe is the horizontal pipe that connects two sink basins or the garbage disposal to the drain trap.
-There are two slip nuts holding it in place; unscrew them and remove the pipe.
+Two slip nuts are holding it in place; unscrew them and remove the pipe.
 Examine it for clogs and remove any debris you find.